We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - choosing oil-free cosmetics and skin care products

-- gently washing the face twice a day and properly removing any makeup before going to bed
+- gently washing the face twice per day and properly removing any makeup before going to bed

 - shampooing the hair regularly, especially if it is oily

-- using an acne treatment containing salicylic acid or benzoyl peroxide; a range of products is available for purchase online.
+- using an acne treatment containing salicylic acid or benzoyl peroxide

 While it can be tempting to pop a pimple, this can make acne worse and increase the risk of scarring.
 It is best to let pimples heal on their own.

-For more severe acne or acne that does not clear up with OTC medications, it is best to see a doctor or dermatologist.
+It is advisable to contact a doctor or dermatologist for more severe acne or acne that does not clear up with over-the-counter medication.
 They may prescribe one of the following treatments: